 Even though they relate to the same boat, there are certain differences that we can recognize in order to distinguish these two navigational terms easier.
-Follow these below aspects to identify different features between the terms:
+Follow the below aspects to identify different features between the terms:

 1. The boat’s location

 Since we all fully understand, starboard and port are located on the ship’s sides.
 You’ll be gazing ahead in the vessel or ship’s direction.
-In this case, the port side of boats is set to the left, while the starboard is set to the right.
+In this case, the port side of boat is set to the left, while the starboard is set to the right.

 There are permanent directions on the port or starboard.
 They’re comparable to cardinal positions in that the person’s position is irrelevant.

 2. Light colors

 There’s also a difference regarding the lights’ hue used on the port or starboard sides.
 To avoid misunderstanding, most sailors utilize these as classifications.
 People always set the red navigating light to the left, whereas the green one mostly stays at the right.

 You’ll be able to accurately determine your position thanks to the display of lights in the port as well as starboard directions.
 These lights are also utilized to alert other boats to avoid mishaps and accidents.
 They’re similar to a maritime vehicle’s controller.

 Whenever you notice a green starboard light, it signifies you should proceed as the opposite vessel yields to you.
 A red light from the port side, on the other hand, indicates that you must stop because there is a hazard if you do not.
 Hence, you must make room for the other ship.
 During the nighttime, the red port’s side is illuminated with a can-shaped light.
 Instead, the port side features a red light.

 3. Cardinal direction